-These are our favorite Black Friday beauty deals from Sephora, Fenty, Glossier, and more
+Our favorite Black Friday and Cyber Monday beauty and wellness deals

-2020 has been a hard year for beauty lovers—all that beautiful makeup and nowhere to wear it (except under a mask).
-But while the beauty industry might not have been bustling as we all stayed indoors, there is some good news: this year’s Black Friday sales are better than ever, with the opportunity to grab deals on tried-and-true necessities like skincare, sunscreen, and hair products, as well as delightful, day-brightening gift sets.
-What better way to manifest a more social 2021 than with a few gorgeous lipsticks and eyeshadow palettes?
-These are the best Black Friday and Cyber Monday beauty deals we’re shopping this weekend.
+Though masks are still part of our lives, we’re happy to report that beauty is back.
+And some good news for beauty lovers: This year’s Black Friday sales are better than ever, with the opportunity to grab deals on tried-and-true necessities like skincare, sunscreen, and hair products, as well as delightful, day-brightening gift sets.
+And if you’re more interested in wellness, hot brands like Dame Products and Therabody are offering deep discounts as well.
+These are the best Black Friday and Cyber Monday beauty and wellness deals we’re shopping this weekend.

 Sephora

 No retailer looms quite as large in beauty lovers’ hearts as Sephora—and the beauty retailer promises not to disappoint on the biggest shopping days of the year.
-The retailer has promised up to 50% off on select products, including some cult favorites: Urban Decay Naked Palettes drop from $49 to $24.50, Peter Thomas Roth skincare is half price, and Benefit’s do-it-all Brow Kit drops to $20.
-If you’re shopping for stocking stuffers, Sephora has a set for just about every kind of aficionado, from eyeshadow artists to skincare savants.
+The retailer has promised up to 50% off on select products, including some from cult-favorite brands: Fenty Beauty and Fenty Skin are 30% off, Kiehls is 25% off, and Bare Minerals is a quarter off as well.
+If you’re shopping for stocking stuffers, Sephora has plenty of sets for just about every kind of aficionado, from eyeshadow artists to skincare savants.

 Soko Glam

 If you’re anything like us, you need a little rest and relaxation going into this holiday season.
 What better way to treat yourself than a luxurious, skin-loving facial courtesy of the skincare geniuses at Soko Glam?
-The Korean Beauty giant will be offering 30% on Black Friday with the code BRIGHT30, including gift sets like the 10-step Staycation Essential Set and the 4-step All You Need Is Love Holiday Set.
-If you don’t grab deals on Friday, you can still get 40% off of all orders $195+ all weekend.
-New to K Beauty?
-Start with Soko Glam’s 12 Good (Skin) Days Ahead Advent calendar, which releases on Black Friday.
+The Korean Beauty giant will be offering 40% over Cyber Weekend on purchases over $195 with the code SGWONDERLAND40.
+(If you’re shopping early, use the code SGWONDERLAND30 for 30% off).

 Ulta Beauty

 If you have a favorite product, chances are you can find it on sale at Ulta Beauty during Black Friday.
-The Beauty Giant is beginning deals on Saturday, 11/21, and will be updating with deals throughout the week.
-Score deals up to 50% off on Kylie Cosmetics, Kiehl’s, Clinique, Anastasia Beverly Hills, Philosophy, Urban Decay, and more.
+The Beauty Giant is offering up to 50% off select products, beginning on November 21.

 Glossier

 Glossier is the ultimate beauty go-to for anyone looking for that dewy, all-natural glow.
-On Black Friday the It Girl and Guy brand will be offering 25% off site wide, and 35% off gift sets.
-That means you can grab the Fully Glossed Look with a juicy highlighter, lipvinyl, cheek stain and brow booster for under $35, or a do-it-all Serum Set for under $45.
-Looking for something simpler?
-Try the cult-favorite Boy Brow pomade, natural beauty-enhancing Lash Slick, or the kiss of color Cloud Paint.
+On Black Friday the It Girl and Guy brand will be offering 20% off everything on its site.
+From the cult-favorite Boy Brow pomade to the natural beauty-enhancing Lash Slick and the kiss of color Cloud Paint blush.

 Ilia Beauty

-We waxed poetic about Ilia Beauty’s innovative skincare-meets-makeup approach over the summer—and we can’t wait to get our hands on more products during Black Friday.
-You can grab a gorgeous, dewy, Serum Skin Tint, a perfect pop of color Multi Stick, or a neutral nude eyeshadow palette all for 20% off on Black Friday.
+We’ve poetic about Ilia Beauty’s innovative skincare-meets-makeup approach before—and we can’t wait to get our hands on more products during Black Friday.
+The brand is offering 20% off everything from November 26 through November 29 with code REVIVE20.
 On top of a great discount, all of Ilia’s products are cruelty free, come in recyclable packaging, and are made with clean, safe ingredients.
 And if you order more than $125, you’ll get a full-sized gift with purchase.